MWRuszczycky/rubiks/README.md

 ## Known issues and to-do

-* Make it easier to quit rather than having to use `Esc`.
 * Implement randomized starts rather than beginning with a solved cube.
 * Maybe allow user to choose their own colors.
 * Write a better README.
 * Improve the entry point and add help/about functionality.
-* Add clickable buttons for undos, quitting, etc.